mikerae/html-and-css-essentials-portfolio-project/README.md

 ### Responsive Layout
 The majority of development issues arose here.
 The following issues were encountered and addressed:
+#### Images display
+Images (particularly the hero image) does not stay still as viewport reduces.
+Their position, aspect and dimensions would change in unwanted ways.
+This was resolved by careful use of relative and absolute units of measurement.
 #### Hamburger Menu
 For very small screens, the navbar menu items would not fit.
 The solution in principle was provided by my mentor Martina Terlevic: to use 'hamburger menus'.
 The initial code for this solution was copied from https://codepen.io/alvarotrigo/pen/XWejzjR and then modified for this project.